 A few weeks later Joletta presented on The Patient Perspective at the Paincloud Convention in Oslo Norway to an international audience of clinicians from all over Europe and the world.
 She also shared the stage with pain researcher Tasha Stanton to answer questions from the audience and joined clinical researcher and psychologist Silje Endresen Reme at the end of the conference for a round of group discussions with the clinicians in attendance.

 CME Lecture, Steamboat Springs CO

-In July, EPIc will be providing a 2 CME lecture for clinicians on pain science and patient empowerment titled Why Do I Hurt.
-The lecture will be held at UC Health/YVMC in Steamboat Springs and was made possible by a collaboration with the Rx Task Force and the Yampa Valley Medical Park Pain Management Clinics.
+In July, EPIc provided a 2 CME lecture for clinicians on pain science and patient empowerment titled Why Do I Hurt.
+The lecture was held at UC Health/YVMC in Steamboat Springs and was made possible by a collaboration with the Rx Task Force and the Yampa Valley Medical Park Pain Management Clinics.

 IASP World Congress on Pain, Boston MA